-Return to the waters of Lake Geneva in the summer of 2021
+Back on the waters of Lake Geneva in summer 2021

-surface to 10m depth did not exceed 20.3°C. It is only in the summer of 2014 that such low
+from the surface to a depth of 10 m did not exceed 20.3°C. You have to go back to the summer of 2014

-However, the bottom of the lake has never been warmer since the beginning of the CIPEL records in 1957.
+However, the lake bottom is the warmest it has been since CIPEL began recording data in 1957.

-The water temperature at the bottom of the lake reached 6.03°C on 15 September 2021 and has been rising since
+The water temperature at the bottom of the lake reached 6.03°C on September 15, 2021, and has been rising ever since

 The lake lacks oxygen at depth.
 The dissolved oxygen concentration at the bottom of the lake was

-between 1.7 and 2.8 mg O2 per litre this summer.
+between 1.7 and 2.8 mg O2 per liter this summer.
 Since winter 2017, it has not exceeded 4 mg/L (the value above which there is little or no oxygen).

-above which there is little or no negative effect on aquatic life).
+above which there is little or no negative impact on aquatic life).

-Chlorophyll biomass was relatively low this summer compared to the last 10 summers, despite a very large Uroglena bloom in early September.
+Chlorophyll biomass was relatively low this summer compared with the last 10 summers, despite the Uroglena algae bloom in early September.